HuygensING/suriano/README.md

 We proceed as follows:

-1. There are incoming page scans, they are renamed and checked for completeness
+1.  there are incoming page scans, they are renamed and checked for completeness;
-1. There are incoming transcriptions in Word, they are converted to TEI, and in the process the page sequneces in the transcriptions are compared with the pages in the scans
+1.  there are incoming transcriptions in Word, they are converted to TEI, and in the process the page sequences in the transcriptions are compared with the pages in the scans;
-1. The TEI is converted to Text-Fabric
+1.  the TEI is converted to [Text-Fabric](https://github.com/annotation/text-fabric);
-1. Using Text-Fabric and a spreadsheet of named entity triggers, we mark thousands of named entities in the text
+1.  using Text-Fabric and a spreadsheet of named entity triggers, we mark thousands of named entities in the text;
-1. By means of Text-Fabric we generate a WATM export: a set of text fragments and annotations
+1.  by means of Text-Fabric we generate a WATM export: a set of text fragments and annotations;
-1. By means of Text-Fabric we generate IIIF manifest for the page scans
+1.  by means of Text-Fabric we generate IIIF manifests for the page scans;
-1. The WATM output is exported to the Team Text virtual machine
+1.  the WATM output is exported to the TeamText virtual machine;
-1. The manifests and other static files are exported to a persistent volume on our k8s network
+1.  the manifests and other static files are exported to a persistent volume on our k8s network.

 This is where the control of this repo stops.
 The infrastructure of TeamText takes over from here:

-1. The WATM is imported in TextRepo and AnnoRepo: essentially it is a stream of tokens and a set of web annotations
+1.  the WATM is imported in TextRepo and AnnoRepo: essentially it is a stream of tokens and a set of web annotations;
-1. Additional configuration to steer the final display and the search indexes is added to Broccoli and Brinta
+1.  additional configuration to steer the final display and the search indexes is added to Broccoli and Brinta;
-1. Finally, TextAnnoViz displays the letters on the website, fed by the contents of AnnoRepo, TextRepo, Brinta and Broccoli.
+1.  finally, TextAnnoViz displays the letters on the website, fed by the contents of AnnoRepo, TextRepo, Brinta and Broccoli.

 There is a large degree of isomorphism between the Text-Fabric data and the final